maxvdec/atlas-tracer/README.md

 If you waent to implement you own application that can interact with Atlas, you can consult our documentation on the protocol.

+## About running the application

+Since we work primarily with macOS, the implementation we offer is indeed for macOS.
+However, you can implement your own version for other operating systems using the protocol documentation.
+Also, you need to bypass Gatekeeper to run the application, since it is not signed.
+To do so, right click on the application and select "Open", then confirm you want to open it.
+We do not have an Apple Developer account, hence the lack of signing.
+Our apologies for the inconvenience.